-The march was one of many planned across the nation on a "National Day for Dignity and Respect" by groups that support immigrants, including events in Tucson and Yuma.
-There was a heavy police presence, but Phoenix police reported no problems.
+The march was one of 150 planned across the nation Saturday groups that support immigrants, including events in Tucson and Yuma.
+Phoenix police initially reported no problems.

-A handful of people opposed to immigration reform gathered across from the federal courthouse in front of a banner urging the government not to repeat the amnesty included in a 1986 immigration reform measure.
+A handful of people opposed to immigration reform gathered across from the federal courthouse.

 An immigration reform plan pushed by a bipartisan group of lawmakers has passed the Senate but has been stalled in the House.